thingsneverchange/svelte-scrollable-arrow/README.md

 | invisible                  | `CustomEvent`  | `{detail}`            | Fires when the item is not visible

 ### Usage Guide
 Installing the component is  easy.
-All you have to do is to create a container, and wrap it with `<ScrollableArrow></ScrollableArrow>` and your images, buttons or texts with `<ScrollableArrowItem></ScrollableArrowItem>`.
+All you have to do is to wrap your images, buttons or texts with `<ScrollableArrowItem></ScrollableArrowItem>` inside the `<ScrollableArrow></ScrollableArrow>` container.

 ```html
 <script>